MGriot/dataentryKPI/README.md

   See [docs/target_generation.md](docs/target_generation.md) for a deep technical dive.

 - **Database-Driven:**
-  All KPI structures, targets, and results are stored in SQLite databases, with modular CRUD logic.
+  All KPI structures, targets, and results are stored in SQLite databases, with modular CRUD (Create, Read, Update, Delete) logic.

 - **Flexible Export:**
   Export all targets and dictionaries to CSV/ZIP for integration with external systems.